 But even as you struggle toward solutions, or wait for the right time to do so, you can look at the adversity you’re facing and examine its potential.
-You can consider how you can use that moment to learn, grow, or create new opportunity.
+You can leverage that adversity to provide better leadership in difficult times.
+And you can consider how you can use that moment to learn, grow, or create new opportunity.

 I’ve specifically identified 7 powerful success forces that get unleashed when we change our focus from overcoming adversity to unleashing its power in our life and work.

 Face your next challenge not only with an eye on overcoming adversity, but also with an awareness of the powerful benefits it carries with it:

 1. Adversity rewards natural strengths

 In adversity, we tend to go with our gut more than we do in moments of ease and prosperity.
 When our brain is clouded by a problem, our natural instincts take over (including the instinct for survival).

 In the absence of “luxuries” like ample time or brain space—both of which can also give you room to overthink things—you naturally function according to your power-alley attributes.

 Which is to say, you function at your best.

 When you’re in a moment of disaster, it’s extremely difficult to hide all the stuff that’s weak and broken in your team, organization, procedures, or anything else.